mdn/content/files/en-us/learn/css/building_blocks/the_box_model/index.md

 ## Block and inline boxes

 In CSS we broadly have two types of boxes — **block boxes** and **inline boxes**.
-These characteristics refer to how the box behaves in terms of page flow and in relation to other boxes on the page.
-Boxes also have an **inner display type** and an **outer display type**.
-First, we will explain what we mean by block box and inline box.
-We will then explain what is meant by an inner and outer display type.
+The type affects the behavior of the box in relation to page flow and other boxes on the page.
+Boxes have an **inner display type** and an **outer display type**.
+We'll start explaining the block box and inline box concept.
+And later, we'll tackle the inner and outer display types.

 If a box has an outer display type of `block`, then: